Sci-fi Horror Movies You Can’t Miss

 The crew of a rescue spaceship lands on a desolate planet to investigate the disappearance of another ship.
 Inside a mysterious alien pyramid, the crew members are killed one by one by monstrous creatures that are manifestations of their deepest fears.

-Produced by the legendary Roger Corman, Galaxy of Terror is a cult classic that, despite being born as a low-cost imitation of Alien, manages to find its own bizarre and memorable identity.
-The film is known for its practical effects, often grotesque and creative, crafted by a young James Cameron, whose emerging talent is visible in every scene.
+Produced by the legendary Roger Corman, Galaxy of Terror is a cult classic that manages to find its own bizarre identity.
+The film is known for its practical effects, crafted by a young James Cameron.
+It is a work that mixes science fiction, body horror, and a nightmarish atmosphere, becoming one of the most fascinating exploitation films of its era.

 A vision curated by a filmmaker, not an algorithm